derrell/proxy-tests/README.md

 # How to run tests
-- The test program is `test.js` but the hierarchy of dependencies that must be defined prior to the test code is implmeented in `boot.js`.
+- The test program is `test.js` but the hierarchy of dependencies that must be defined prior to the test code is implmented in `boot.js`.
   Therefore, to run the test program, do:
   - `node boot.js`